 Teaching writing at the MFA level for me is an empathic act that amounts to entering my students’ imaginations as companion and mentor on their writing journey.
 My task is to see the project through their eyes and then enhance their efforts with my own skills and perspective, which serve as a container within which to bring the project to fruition.
 “Rules” of good fiction and dramatic exposition must be acknowledged but also, once the craft is mastered, questioned.
 Genres can be opened up, reshuffled, combined into meta-genres.
 Working in familiar forms and creating new ones both require literary sophistication.
 I encourage my students to read in a wide international and historical arena to broaden their perspective from the last few decades of American realism, appreciate the aesthetics of other forms and possibilities, and sharpen their critical faculties.

-Gothicka, my critical study of the Gothic genre in twenty-first-century fiction and film, will be published by Harvard in 2012.
+Harvard University Press published Gothicka, my critical study of the Gothic genre in twenty-first-century fiction and film, in 2012.
 It is a companion volume to The Secret Life of Puppets and traces strands of alternate spirituality in the fictional realm of vampires, space aliens, and other supernatural entities.

-I have written seven screenplays, with one optioned (and have adapted my script of Balzac’s mystic novel, Seraphita, as a theater piece with staging designed in collaboration with Mabou Mines puppetmaster Jane Catherine Shaw).
+I have written nine screenplays, with one optioned, and I am a co-producer of a major feature film.
 I have found writing screenplays an exciting complement to writing prose fiction because both, for me, are intensely visual and landscape-oriented mediums.
 Writing for film has the advantage of a larger visual canvas of action and spectacle; writing novels and stories allows for more subtle psychological and interior effects.
 As a screenwriter I am drawn particularly to science fiction and the supernatural precisely because these genres allow a skillful writer to exteriorize the psychological life of a character so that “dealing with one’s inner demons” takes the literal form of not-so-alien monsters the character must openly meet and engage.
 As a prose fiction writer, I have found myself (until recently) sticking closer to what we call “reality.”
 As a writer of memoir and criticism, I endeavor to bring as many of the techniques of imaginative writing to bear on my work as I can.
 As a teacher, I try to communicate the common principles that inform all these forms.